zkmkarlsruhe/ofxTensorFlow2/README.md

 Quick Start
 -----------

-Minimal quick start to clone cppflow and download pre-built TensorFlow 2 dynamic libraries, starting in the root openFrameworks folder:
+Minimal quick start for a Unix shell to clone cppflow, download pre-built TensorFlow 2 dynamic libraries and pre-trained example models, starting in the root openFrameworks folder:

 ```shell
 cd addons